2024 Oscar Predictions: The Frontrunners and Their Challengers

 Or maybe the rise of the blockbuster emptied out the top spot at the box office for the kinds of films that won Best Picture.
 If we mark that moment by Jaws in 1975, it more or less matches.

-That means that movies that did ultimately come to dominate the box office AND won Best Picture.
-THere were exceptions, like The Silence of the Lambs (#4), Forrest Gump (#2), Gladiator (#3).
+That means that movies that did ultimately come to dominate the box office AND won Best Picture became a rarer thing.
+There were exceptions, like The Silence of the Lambs (#4), Forrest Gump (#2), Gladiator (#3).

-Last year’s winner, Everything Everywhere All At Once never got close to number one at the box office, but its Oscar wins didn’t drive its profits either.
-It made its money on word of mouth, excitement generated outside the Oscar bubble and then was rewarded for that.
+Last year’s winner, Everything Everywhere All at Once, never got close to number one at the box office, but its Oscar wins didn’t drive its profits either.
+It made its money on word of mouth: its excitement was generated outside the Oscar bubble and then was rewarded for that.
 I call that Oscar old school.

 Box office does suddenly matter again after we watched the theaters emptied out and it caused widespread panic throughout the industry.
 The two films this year that will get the most bounce from box office are Barbenheimer.

 That is an achievement by any measure.
-Worth noting, only one on the above list has actually won Best Picture and that was Titanic, 26 years ago.
-But Barbie has one advantage – it was directed by a woman, which makes it practically a miracle.
+It’s worth noting that only one film on the above list has actually won Best Picture and that was Titanic, 26 years ago.
+But Barbie has one advantage: it was directed by a woman, which makes it practically a miracle.

 That alone makes Barbie a “frontrunner.”
 But is it THE frontrunner?
 And if not, what is?

-Because there is no actual frontrunner until we start to see films winning, we can really only talk about what we presume are the frontrunners in our tight circle of punditry and film twitter.
-Within these ranks, there are many different points of view on the race and all are worth consiration.
+Because there is no actual frontrunner until we start to see films winning awards, we can really only talk about what we presume are the frontrunners in our tight circle of punditry and Film Twitter.
+Within these ranks, there are many different points of view on the race and all are worth consideration.
 There is no “final word” on it, no matter how people brag about getting this or that right this or that year.
 We’ve all been there, pal.
 Nobody knows anything.

 You have to be able to suss out where people are ADVOCATING for the people they WANT to be nominated, either because they love the movie (guilty) or they like the people involved (also guilty).
 But really, this is all subjective.
 We can only predict what we imagine might be happening, not what is actually happening.